-Impact (Class) Mitigation Measure (MMs) Location Monitoring/ Reporting Action Effectiveness Criteria Responsible Agency Timing (required under MM TBIO-1a) to avoid impacts to special status biological resources.
+Impact (Class) Mitigation Measure (MMs) Location Monitoring/ Reporting Action Effectiveness Criteria Responsible Agency Timing designate "sensitive resource zones" on the project maps and construction plans, which would include the mouth of Bell Canyon Creek.
+Sensitive resource zones shall be defined in the Native Habitat and Special Status Species Survey and Protection Plan (required under MM TBIO-1a), to avoid impacts to special status biological resources.
 If the Project Biological Monitor determines that birds are nesting and/or breeding in the Project vicinity, Venoco shall cease Project activities that may affect these birds during the breeding season.
-Venoco shall submit a Restoration Plan PRC 421 access road, EOF The project biologist shall document any disturbance to native habitats and provide recommendations on and oversight of restoration activities.
+MM TBIO-1c.
+Restoration Plan/ Restoration .
+Venoco shall submit a Restoration Plan 7 prepared by a consultant specializing in restoration ecology to the City, California State Lands Commission, California Coastal Commission, and California Department of Fish and Wildlife staffs for review and approval prior to the issuance of the City's Land Use Permit.
+The Restoration Plan shall include at least the following elements and shall be consistent with the wetland-specific guidance and Native Habitat and Special Status Species Survey and Protection Plan associated with implementation of MM WQ-2a and TBIO-1a. a.
+Venoco shall restore any plant communities disturbed by Project construction activities within 90 days of completion of Project construction in conformance with the City-approved Restoration Plan. b.
+The Plan shall include criteria for evaluating success of restoration efforts and contingencies in the event efforts and not successful.
+PRC 421 access road, EOF areas.
+The project biologist shall document any disturbance to native habitats and provide recommendations on and oversight of restoration activities.
 Disturbed native habitats are restored.
-CSLC and City of Goleta Four weeks prior to completion of Project construction
+CSLC, City of Goleta Four weeks prior to completion of Project construction

-Impact (Class) Mitigation Measure (MMs) Location Monitoring/ Reporting Action Effectiveness Criteria Responsible Agency Timing d.
+Impact (Class) Mitigation Measure (MMs) Location Monitoring/ Reporting Action Effectiveness Criteria Responsible Agency Timing c.
+Any salvaging and replanting of existing native vegetation shall be undertaken as much as feasible at the direction of the Project Biological Monitor. d.
 Only native locally derived vegetation and seeds shall be planted in project restoration areas. e.
 Monitoring and reporting of restored sites by the Project Biological Monitor biologist shall occur for a minimum of 5 years after Project completion, with changes made as necessary based on annual monitoring reports.
-Material.
-In addition to Best Management PRC 421 access road, EOF The monitor shall ensure proper stockpiling of material to avoid any disturbance to native habitats.
+MM TBIO-1d.
+Protect Stockpiles of Excavated Material.
+In addition to Best Management Practices identified in the State Water Resource Control Board 401 certification, materials excavated to install the underground cables shall be stockpiled in such a way that they will not inadvertently spill into or be washed into wetland areas.
+Stockpile areas shall be located at least 100 feet from delineated wetlands.
+Drainages and any riparian areas shall be prohibited from use for disposal or temporary placement of excess fill.
+The Project Biological Monitor shall ensure compliance with this mitigation measure during construction monitoring activities.
+PRC 421 access road, EOF The monitor shall ensure proper stockpiling of material to avoid any disturbance to native habitats.
 Wetlands are protected from stockpiled fill material.
-CSLC and City of Goleta During Project construction MM TBIO-1e.
+CSLC, City of Goleta During Project construction MM TBIO-1e.
 Equipment Use, Storage, and Maintenance.
 Prior to issuance of the Project Land Use Permit, Venoco shall submit an equipment use, storage, and maintenance work plan to the City of Goleta and California State Lands Commission staffs for review and approval.
-The work plan shall include at least the following elements. a.
-Heavy equipment and construction activities shall be restricted to the defined construction right-of-way.
-Vehicles and personnel shall PRC 421 The project contractor shall ensure that all equipment is properly maintained.
-The project monitor will verify the appropriate maintenance occurs.
-Accidental leaks and spills are avoided or cleaned up.
-CSLC and City of Goleta During Project construction
+The work plan shall include at least the following elements.
+PRC 421 The project contractor shall ensure that all equipment is properly maintained.
+The project monitor will verify the appropriate Accidental leaks and spills are avoided or cleaned up.
+CSLC, City of Goleta During Project construction